Dexters-Hub/alwinjohn.com/src/posts/read-alot.md

 ---
 title: "You have to read a lot!
-(Seriously, you have to read)"
+(Seriously, you have to read a lot)"
 image: "images/posts/read-alot.png"
 description: "It doesn't matter if you are not pursuing a career that doesn't involve reading, but you should read nonetheless"
 subtitle: "Information is 24x7 available, which means you have to read a lot to understand what is going on in the world.
 This is the information age and these kind of habits helps you to become a thinker"